Region: South East

 This site, which was acquired by the Land Trust in 2015, spans a 3.5-hectare field and 1.5 miles of Mayles Lane.
-Mayles Lane’s green pastures, which were previously used for grazing, have rich potential to form new habitats, enhanced public access and to host community and educational events.
+Knowle Haven was previously used for grazing, and has great potential to form new habitats, enhance public access and host community and educational events.

 The Land Trust plans to connect the new and old communities of Fareham, Funtley and Knowle through the creation of a community woodland, or similar scheme, and manage the land as a resource for wildlife and the community.

 Site size: 5 hectares